The Complete XCOM 2 DLC Guide22 Oct 2018 0

 Wait, how does War of the Chosen expansion affect the other DLCs?

 War of the Chosen is a pretty big expansion, essentially changing the XCOM 2 experience from beginning to end.
 While cosmetic packs like the Resistance Warrior Pack and Anarchy’s Children are available from the start and unaffected by this DLC, Alien Hunters and Shen’s Last Gift change drastically.
+The Tactical Legacy Pack doesn't cause any weird interactions, but it's a DLC for WOTC and not the base game, so you need it in order to access the pack's content.

 The first and most important change is the rebalance applied to Alien Rulers.
 Firaxis heard players’ complaints and fixed some of the most egregious issues with those bosses, such as enemy reactions and map-wide sight -- they are now unable to react to passive actions like reloading and hunker down, and no longer detect your whole squad across the map like some clairvoyant freak.
 For those who own War of the Chosen, the Alien Rulers now provide a much more fair and enjoyable experience.